 * Equities rise after encouraging U.S. labor market report

-* Euro rises after ECB president gives no hint of further easing
+* Euro rises after ECB president gives no hint of further

 * Brent oil rebounds after U.S. economic data